 Menu

 Roughly half of all Google searches are local while searches for “open now near me” grew by 400% YOY following the pandemic.
 Local search is playing a bigger role in the consumer journey than ever but the landscape is changing.
 Google is still the biggest platform for local search but it isn’t the only player, especially with younger users.
-This guide covers all of the big changes and everything you need to know about local SEO in 2024.
+This guide covers all of the big changes and everything you need to know about local SEO for the year ahead.

 Local SEO connects you with potential customers as they search for businesses, services or products in the local area.
 It builds visibility for each specific business location across all of the platforms your audience uses to find local businesses.